influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.5/event_handlers/alerta.md

 ---

-[Alerta](http://alerta.io/) is a monitoring tool used to consolidate and de-duplicate alerts from multiple sources for quick ‘at-a-glance’ visualization.
+[Alerta](http://alerta.io/) is a monitoring tool used to consolidate and deduplicate alerts from multiple sources for quick ‘at-a-glance’ visualization.
 Kapacitor can be configured to send alert messages to Alerta.

 ## Configuration